iliyazali44/nlp-project/README.md

 4. Analysis and getting insights from data
 5. Train the model with the cleaned data

-check the python file for complete code
+- check the python file for complete code

+- click here for reading my blog- https://iliyaz.hashnode.dev/twitter-sentiment-analysis